The Camden EducationTrust

 Nuala Dalton – Chairperson

-A graduate of St Patrick’s College of Education and post graduate of Dublin Business School.
-Currently an Advisor with Professional Development Service for Teachers.
+A graduate of St Patrick’s College of Education and post graduate of Dublin Business School, Nuala is currently an Advisor with Professional Development Service for Teachers.
 Master Trainer for Africa Code Week and has worked in Uganda, Tanzania and Mauritius with the project.
 Member of Galway Education Centre Management Committee.
 Tutor of PDST/LERO SCRATCH numeracy course for primary school teachers.
 Lead facilitator for MHAI (Mental Health Awareness Initiative) an ATECI and Jigsaw collaboration.
 Previously worked as a facilitator and mentor with National Induction Programme for Teachers (NIPT).
 Co-ordinator of Khan Academy Maths camps at Galway Education Centre and subsequently acted as an advisor for “Mathletes”/“LearnStorm Ireland” – the national maths competition.
-Primary school teacher and worked at Milltown National School up to 2017.
 Introduced technology and coding to the school and with the students won the technology award at Galway Science and Technology Festival three times.
-Passionate about education and equal opportunity for all.

 Kate Murray – Director